aliattack1/Calculator/user_guide_document.md

 ### **Auto reply button is for reviewing all in memory (not erased ones) problems solved**

-# please wait until next versions for improvment
+# thanks for your patience